Healthy Homes Assessment Pinehaven

 Why is Healthy Homes Compliance so Important?

-About 1 in 3 households in New Zealand and Pinehaven, and research indicates that rental homes tend to be colder, older and have less effective heating and tend to be lower standard than those owned by owners.
+A majority of households homes in New Zealand and Pinehaven, and research has shown that these rental homes are likely to be older, colder, have less efficient heating and tend to be lower quality than the houses of owners.

-Cold, damp and mouldy houses can have negative well-being results, specifically for diseases like colds and influenza, asthma, and cardiovascular issues.
-In addition, people who experience four or more major house quality problems often experience lower levels of satisfaction with life and a decrease in mental health.
+Cold, damp and mouldy houses are associated with negative health results, specifically for diseases like colds and asthma, as well as cardiovascular diseases.
+In addition, people who report four or more major housing quality problems frequently have lower levels of satisfaction with life and a decrease in well-being.

-The Healthy Homes Standard is a list of specific and minimum standards for heating, insulation Ventilation and Ventilation and Drainage, as well as Draught stopping in Pinehaven rental properties.
+The Healthy Homes Standards are a list of the specific and minimum standards for heating, insulation, Ventilation, Moisture Ingress and Drainage, as well as Draught stopping on Pinehaven rental properties.

 healthy homes assessment compliance